sublimehq/Packages/README.md

 PS> cmd /c mklink /J "$env:LOCALAPPDATA/Sublime Text 3/Packages/Python" (convert-path ./Packages/Python)
 ```

-Alternatively, download the portable version, and clone this repository directly as a subdirectory of `Data`.
+Alternatively, download the portable version, and clone this repository directly as a subdirectory of the *Data* folder.

 ---

-After you've finished, keep in mind that you're now overriding a default package, and when Sublime Text updates to a new version, unless you pull the latest changes from the repository, you'll run the risk of having an out-of-date package.
+After you've finished, keep in mind that you're now overriding a default package.
+When Sublime Text updates to a new version, you'll run the risk of having an out-of-date package unless you pull the latest changes from this repository.

 ## Pull Requests

-Pull requests for new packages won't be accepted at this stage, as it can cause issues for users who have a package with the same name via Package Control.
-There are some planned changes in the future that will address this.
+Pull requests for new packages won't be accepted at this stage, as new packages can cause issues for users who have a package with the same name installed via Package Control.
+There are some planned changes that will address this in the future.

-Complex plugins such as auto complete systems and linters should generally be in a standalone package, rather than included in the default set.
+Complex plugins such as auto complete systems and linters should generally be in a stand-alone package, rather than included in the default set of packages.

 ## Missing Packages

-This repository only contains syntax definition focused packages.
-Notably, packages such as 'Default' and 'Theme - Default' are not included.
+This repository only contains syntax-definition-focused packages.
+Notably, packages such as *Default* and *Theme - Default* are not included.